OpenNews/opennews-website/what/community/scholarships/index.md

 # {{ page.title }}

-Whether you’re a developer in a small newsroom without much budget for training, a data reporter figuring out your next step, or a freelancer eager to connect with the wider community, OpenNews offers $250 toward events and program expenses that help you develop your work or career in journalism.
-You might want to attend a conference or workshop, take a class, join a training, or sign up for a leadership-development program.
+Whether you’re a developer in a small newsroom without much budget for training, a data reporter figuring out your next step, or a freelancer eager to connect with the wider community, OpenNews offers $250 toward events and program expenses that help you develop your work at the intersection of journalism and tech.
+You might want to attend a conference or workshop, take a class, join a training, or sign up for a leadership program.
 You know best what you need.
 If cost is a hardship, we want to help.

 [New skills and new relationships can transform your work](https://opennews.org/blog/scholarships-networks/), and we offer programs like this to strengthen your support networks and open new doors no matter where you are in your career.
 Sharing knowledge between peers is [one of the key ways](https://opennews.org/what/community/survey/) our community builds expertise, and we know that helping one journalist —like you!—will help many journalists do better work.